ajschumacher/lists/README.md

 # Things to read

+ * http://arxiv.org/pdf/math/9404236v1.pdf ON PROOF AND PROGRESS IN MATHEMATICS

  * somebody said this was good for linalg: www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf

  * A Tutorial on Deep Learning http://www-cs.stanford.edu/~quocle/tutorial1.pdf